ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 Since $Q$ preserves weak equivalences (by def. \ref{QuillenIdempotentMonad}) then if the classes of morphisms in def. \ref{ClassesOfMorphismsInBousfieldLocalizationAtQuillenIdempotentMonad} do constitute a [[model category]] structure, then this is a [[Bousfield localization of model categories|left Bousfield localization]] of $\mathcal{C}$, according to def. \ref{BousfieldLocalizationOfModelCategories}.

-We establish a couple of lemmas that will prove that the model structure indeed exsists (prop. \ref{BousfieldFriedlanderTheorem} below).
+We establish a couple of lemmas that will prove that the model structure indeed exists (prop. \ref{BousfieldFriedlanderTheorem} below).

 +-- {: .num_lemma #FirstLemmaForBousfieldFriedlander}